sensu/sensu-docs/content/sensu-go/5.16/getting-started/glossary.md

 #### Hook
 A command the agent executes in response to a check result *before* creating a monitoring event.
-Hooks create context-rich events by gathering related information based on check status.
+Hooks create context-rich events by gathering relevant information based on check status.
 [Read more about hooks][5].

 #### Mutator